Your IoT Deployment Success Depends on your IoT SIM Cards

 eUICC solutions are different depending on what vertical it’s being used in.
 Payment terminals, vehicles, consumer electronics, smart metering are a few examples.
 The management platforms and eSIM technology are now enabling machine to machine (M2M) communications which have been a great for automotive telematics, in-home health care systems and fleet management systems.

-Industrial grade SIM cards withstand pressure from harsh environments, the IoT analytics available can monitor trends over time and allow you to make smarter business decisions.
+Industrial-grade IoT SIM cards withstand pressure from harsh environments, the IoT analytics available can monitor trends over time and allow you to make smarter business decisions.

 If you’re looking to harness the true power of SIM technology then eUICC is an option to consider.
 They come in different shapes and sizes and have multiple profiles that possess a richer operating software capacity, capable of connecting to any network globally with an OTA software update.
-This revolutionary technological advancement will be what brings IoT connectivity to billions of people and realise the ambitions of Industry 4.0, all possible through a single point of access for users.
+This revolutionary technological advancement will be what brings IoT connectivity to billions of people and realize the ambitions of Industry 4.0, all possible through a single point of access for users.

 Cisco predicts that by 2021, there will be 27.1bn networked devices serving 4.6bn users globally.
 Management on such scale requires well thought out web based platforms and secure connectivity.